Church Monuments Society

 The Society is a registered charity.
 No.279597 Registered Office: The Society of Antiquaries, Burlington House, Piccadilly, London.
 W1V 0HS Copyright (c) 2016 CMS.
 All rights reserved.

-Notice is hereby given that the 2017 Annual General Meeting of the Church Monuments Society will be held at 2.00pm on Saturday, 23 September 2017 at the Porch Room, All Hallows by the Tower, Byward Street, London EC3R 5BU.
+The 2018 Annual General Meeting of the Church Monuments Society will be held at 2.00pm on Saturday, 22nd September 2018 at St Olave, Hart Street, London EC3R 7NB.

-Members will be sad to hear of the death of Dr David Kelsall on 23 December.
-Artist, potter, bookbinder, goldsmith, IT expert, he was a true renaissance man.
-Fuller obituary and a guest book at
+Members will be sad to hear of the death of Dr David Kelsall on 23 December 2016,

 Peter Hacker 1943-